With-the-Ranks/wtr-docs/docs/spoke-admin/campaign_actions.md

 see the initial message or who forgot to reply.
 If you use this action, you should also change the script's initial message so that texters don't send the exact same message twice.
-For example, you could start the new initial message with, *"Hey {firstName}, just wanted to make sure you saw our first message..."*
+For example, you could start the new initial message with, *"Hey `{firstName}`, just wanted to make sure you saw our first message..."*

 When you use this action, a notification displays the number of conversations that are marked for a second pass.
 After marking for a pass, you'll need to **Release Unsent Messages**in order to make them available for assignment via the request form.
-[Click here](https://docs.spokerewired.com/article/101-running-a-second-pass) to learn more about running a second pass.
+[Click here](https://withtheranks.com/docs/spoke/for-spoke-admins/running-a-second-pass) to learn more about running a second pass.

 > Note: You can only mark for a second pass before the due date of
 > a campaign.